gjfLeo/wow-pinyin-next/README.md

 - Add Pinyin-related features for other addons, such as Pinyin search and Pinyin sorting.
 - Known Issues and Limitations:
   - No native interface-related features yet
-  - No word lexicon, polyphonic characters may lead to inaccurate search and sorting
+  - No word database, polyphonic characters may lead to inaccurate search and sorting
-  - Some rare characters may not be in the lexicon, will be added when discovered
+  - Some rare characters may not be in the dict, will be added when discovered
+  - Searching for a large number of items may cause lag.

 ## Supported Addons

-- [Baganator](https://www.curseforge.com/wow/addons/baganator) (Syndicator)：Supports Pinyin and Pinyin initial letter search for items.
+- [Baganator](https://www.curseforge.com/wow/addons/baganator) (Syndicator): Supports Pinyin and Pinyin initial letter search for items.
 - [MountsJournal](https://www.curseforge.com/wow/addons/mountsjournal): Supports Pinyin and Pinyin initial letter search.
 - [Rematch](https://www.curseforge.com/wow/addons/rematch): Supports Pinyin and Pinyin initial letter search.
 - [Routes](https://www.curseforge.com/wow/addons/routes): Sorts zone lists by Pinyin.